jcpascolo/meteologica-test/README.md

 - when both of them should be totally stopped
 - when the datas should continue being updated but the chart should stop
-- when both of then should continue being updated
+- when both of them should continue being updated

 ### Step 5